adelinor/angular-data-picker-tutorial/README.md

 * it could be a list of countries
 * or some other sort of data with a very high number of items

 Typically, a dropdown list is used when the number of items is small.
 For large lists, you will have to search for your data.

-This is topic of this tutorial: to explore how a search "widget" can be implemented with AngularJS.
+This is the *topic of this tutorial*: to explore how a search "widget" embeddable in a simple form can be implemented with AngularJS.